leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 Credits to
 	- JaoSming, for his roster editing tutorial, especially the part regarding the CRC checks
 	- Onisak, for his help with debugging
-	- Vl@d Zola Jr, for helping make NBA Stats Tracker what it is and will be
+	- Vl@d Zola Jr, for his invaluable help in making NST compatible with all NBA 2K12 saves
 	- albidnis, for his idea to export to CSV
 	- jrlocke, for being the first donator, and a generous one
 	- zizoux, for his idea to inject real stats, which ended up being the Custom Leagues & Real NBA Stats features